Marton Fucsovics vs. Sebastian Ofner: Prediction and Match Betting Odds | The Astana Open

 Marton Fucsovics vs. Sebastian Ofner Trends and Insights

-- Fucsovics has played 44 matches over the past year across all court types, and 26.3 games per match (22.8 in best-of-three matches).
+- Fucsovics has played 26.3 games per match (22.8 in best-of-three matches) in his 44 matches over the past year (across all court surfaces).

-- On hard courts, Fucsovics has played 23 matches over the past year, totaling 26.3 games per match (22.0 in best-of-three matches) while winning 48.8% of games.

-- On hard courts, Ofner has played six matches and averaged 27.3 games per match (23.3 in best-of-three matches) and 10.9 games per set.
+- Ofner has played six matches on hard courts in the past 12 months, and has averaged 27.3 games per match (23.3 in best-of-three matches) and 10.9 games per set while winning 47.0% of games.

-- Fucsovics and Ofner have not matched up against each other since 2015.
+- Dating back to 2015, Fucsovics and Ofner have not competed against each other.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.